-Learning how to set a homepage on Chrome is simple, but extremely worthwhile.
+Learning how to set a homepage in Google Chrome is simple, but extremely worthwhile.
 Doing so allows you quick access to the website you most frequently visit.
 This could be your preferred news outlet, a favorite social media site or an important site you need to access first thing for work.

 Whatever website you decide to select as your homepage, Google Chrome makes the process very straightforward.
-Once you’ve set up a homepage an icon will appear within your browser, and clicking it will instantly take you to whatever page you’ve opted for in settings.
+Once you’ve set up a homepage an icon will appear within your browser, and clicking it will instantly take you to whatever page you’ve opted for in Settings.

-- The best laptop right now
+- The best Chromebooks currently available

 - Learn how to turn on Chrome dark mode

-- How to update Chrome
+- How to hack the Chrome dinosaur game

 The only frustrating thing about this functionality is that your homepage will always open in your currently selected tab, rather than appearing in a fresh one.
 So don’t click the homepage button while you’re still actively browsing or working in a tab.
 Of course, while this is rather irritating it doesn’t prevent the homepage feature from being useful overall.